diodon/UpwellingRefugia/README.md

 ## Note

-I am using a conda environment for the regridding process, which is in this repo
+I am using a conda environment for the regridding process, which is provided on request (1.2 GB)